haroon-ET/Movie-BE/README.md

 ## Description

+### Backend Tech Stack

 The Movie App Backend is a robust and efficient platform developed using the Nest.js framework and MySQL database.
 This application provides functionalities to create, edit, and manage movie information.
+The server is deployed on AWS EC2 machine with docker-compose setup running Node 18 and MySQL 8.

 ## Installation for Developers